Changissnz/nu_merchant_principal/README.md

-**GWRT1:** Table showing the counter-actions the Great-Wind's onion-based pulse $W$ can take, during the stage of the smart-boa constriction, for each of the moves of Agent $A$.
+**GWRT1:** Table showing the counter-actions the Great-Wind's onion-based pulse $W$ can take, during the stage of the smart-boa's constriction, for each of the moves of Agent $A$.
 The indices $(i,j)$ with $0$ values indicate the $i$'th move of $W$ cannot counter-act the
 $j$'th move of $A$.
 For the other values, they are